stulentsev/stulentsev.github.com/source/_posts/2012-03-21-how-to-dump-your-mongodb-database-partially-only-selected-tables.markdown

 mongodump
 ```

-If executes without any arguments it will try to connect to localhost:27017 and dump all databases.
+If executed without any arguments it will try to connect to `localhost:27017` and dump all databases.
 You can specify a single database that you're interested in and it will dump just this database.

 ``` bash
 mongodump -d mydb